Eblana

 Eblana (Έβλανα) is an ancient Irish settlement that appears in the Geographia of Claudius Ptolemaeus (Ptolemy), the Greek astronomer and cartographer, around the year 140 AD.
 It was traditionally believed by scholars to refer to the same site as the modern city of Dublin.
 The 19th-century writer Louis Agassiz used Eblana as a Latin equivalent for Dublin.
-However, more recent scholarship favours the north County Dublin seaside village of Loughshinny due to its proximity to Drumanagh, an important trading site with strong links to Roman Britain; it has even been described as a bridgehead of a possible Roman invasion.
-However, there is no definitive proof to tie Eblana to any location, so its exact identity is still a matter of speculation.
+However, more recent scholarship favours the north County Dublin seaside village of Loughshinny due to its proximity to Drumanagh, an important trading site with links to Roman Britain; it has even been described as a bridgehead of a possible Roman invasion.
+However, there is no definitive proof to tie Eblana to any location, so its exact identity remains a matter of speculation.

 Eblana as Dublin

 If the reference to a settlement in Ireland called Eblana is in fact the earliest reference to Dublin, this would seem to give Dublin a just claim to nearly two thousand years of antiquity, as the settlement must have existed a considerable time before Ptolemy became aware of it.

 Eoin MacNeill writes that Eblana "cannot be Dublin, for no trace has been found in Irish records or tradition of anything approaching in character to a city on the site occupied by Dublin until the Norsemen fortified themselves here in 841" and speculates that Eblana "is certainly farther north than Dublin, probably on the coast of Louth".

 Early Irish antiquarians, such as Sir John Ware and Walter Harris believed that the name Eblana in Ptolemy's Geographia was in fact a corruption of Deblana, itself a version of the Gaelic name Dubh Linn (Black Pool), from which the modern English language name Dublin derives.
 This is not the only instance where Ptolemy truncated the initial letters of place names.
-For example, instead of Pepiacum, and Pepidii (in Wales), Ptolemy writes Epiacum and Epidii; and for Dulcinium (now Ulcinj, in Montenegro), he writes Ulcinium.
+For example, instead of Pepiacum, and Pepidii (in Wales), Ptolemy writes Epiacum and Epidii, and for Dulcinium (now Ulcinj, in Montenegro), he writes Ulcinium.

 There are several problems with this theory: